 Zello is the best walkie talkie app you can get.
 It’s available for both Android and iPhone, and requires you to set up an account before you can get started.

-It’s a comprehensive messaging app with the walkie talkie feature at its heart.
-It offers high-quality audio and full support for Bluetooth headsets.
+This is a comprehensive messaging app with the walkie talkie feature at its heart.
+It offers high-quality audio and full support for your Bluetooth headset.
 You can chat over public or private channels, with up to 2,500 users at a time.
 The app runs quietly in the background, so you’ll never miss an incoming call.

 But there’s more.
 The app offers a text messaging service and support for Apple Watch and Android Wear smartwatches.
 It also integrates with your phone’s contacts, so you can speak to anyone who also has the app installed.
 If you prefer, you can also share your Zello contact info via the built-in QR code feature.